Henry-Bernardin/Henry-Bernardin/README.md

 - 🌱 I am currently learning JavaScript, React, and Git.
-- 💬 Ask me anything about the movie "The Last Dragon" 🐉.
+- 💬 Ask me anything about the movie "The Last Dragon" 🐉, and Attack on Titan.
 - 📫 How to reach me: Henry.Bernardin@gmail.com
 - ⚡ Funfacts: I love🖤 collecting Funko Pops, learning about Astronomy, and fascinated with miniature figurines.